FreeCAD/FreeCAD-render/docs/EngineInstall.md

 ## General indications

 In order to have Render workbench fully functional, you must give it access to one or more external rendering engines.
-To achieve that, there is a 2-step process:
+To achieve that, you must follow a 2-step process:
-- install the rendering engine(s) on your system
+1. Install the rendering engine(s) on your system.
-- set up this/these external rendering engine(s) in Render workbench.
+2. Set up this/these external rendering engine(s) in Render workbench.

 ### Install external rendering engines on your system